How to Protect Your Car Truck From Rusting Over the Winter

 When thinking about corrosion prevention, being proactive about corrosion control is the best way to protect your investments.

 Once rust forms, it never really stops.
 That’s why when it comes to your precious vehicle, the best “cure” is preventative treatment.
-It is easy to forget that every road without ice this winter is likely covered in salts and chemicals that can be harmful for your vehicle.
+It is easy to forget that every road without ice this winter is likely covered in salts and chemicals that can be harmful to your vehicle.
 By being proactive in preventing rust damage in the winter, you can not only avoid unwelcome surprises in the spring but also help maintain your car or truck’s value for years to come.

 You may be thinking, well, that’s easier said than done.
 The best solution is to use a preventative NH Oil Undercoating® to protect your vehicle from rust in the first place.
 But if you’re experiencing rust already, don’t fret—NH Oil Undercoating® will prevent further spread.